-Section 8.
-Credit for Prior Service.
-When credit for prior service is agreed upon, the terms of hire or reclassification will state the number of years of credit granted for comparable work, specific review considerations, and the earliest date for promotion eligibility.
+18 work of a comparable character by the Office of the Provost, after consultation with the hiring in positions reclassified under Article 15, Section 8 to Career from Pro Tem will receive credit toward promotion when such employment was at 0.5 annualized FTE or greater and the bargaining unit faculty member met expectations when reviewed.
+When a bargaining unit faculty member receives credit for prior service, the terms of hire or reclassification will state the number of years of credit granted for comparable work, specific review considerations, and the earliest date for promotion eligibility.